missionpinball/mpf-docs/config/switches.rst

 Single value, type: dict.

 Dict of platform specific settings.
-See your platform documentation about this.
+See your :doc:`platform documentation </hardware/index>` about this.

 type:
 ~~~~~